unchartedsoftware/aperture-tiles/docs/documentation/quickstart/readme.md

 ###<a name="tiling-property-file-configuration"></a>Tiling Property File Configuration

 Access the **julia-tiling.bd** file in your `tile-generator/examples` folder and edit the `oculus.binning.name` to specify the name of the output tile set.
+If you are writing to a file system, use a relative path instead of an absolute path.
 Use `julia` for this example.

 Note that for a typical Aperture Tiles project, you will need to edit additional properties to define the layout of the map/plot on which to project your data.
 For more information on these additional properties, see the [Tile Generation](../generation/) topic on this website.